|Artist’s aerial view of Salem, 1876|

 As not only residents, but also as local historians, we have discovered each section of Salem has an appealing heritage of its own.
 In addition to our Downtown Historic District, two residential neighborhoods have also received the National Register designation.
 Others have homes of over a hundred years old, lovingly relocated as the state occupied their original sites.
 The raw, post-World War II tract-house developments have now become handsome residential blocks on tree-lined avenues.
 Urban parks make city-walking a pleasure.
 However, despite its growth into a large urban community, relative to other Marion County cities, it still retains its friendly, “small town” atmosphere.
 This quality of life for residents, as well as business opportunities, gives Salem potential economic value, although the city budget for 2012-13 continues to decline.
 Both reductions in city services and opportunities for increased revenue are annually considered by the city administration.
 Despite economic concerns, Salem is a beautiful and culturally rewarding Oregon city in which to live and to visit.

 Visitors to Salem are introduced to the city by Travel Salem, a city-supported marketing agency that publishes an annual magazine highlighting area attractions.
 Their website offers an interaction map that describes and locates member tourist attractions in Salem and in the surrounding area.
-We regret there is no city tour guide or booklet available for visitors.
 The heritage and tourism sites here mentioned may require reservations and fees so must be contacted independently.
-However, to preview our heritage attractions and urban parks online, six walking tour slideshows are illustrated on SHINE, Salem Historic Network.
+To preview our heritage attractions and urban parks online, six walking tour slideshows are illustrated on this website.
 Five of these walking tours begin at the Grand Hotel downtown; the sixth is adjacent to the Willamette Heritage Center.

 June ~ World Beat Festival of the Salem Multicultural Institute, Riverfront Park